 Required Playing Time.

-Each player is required to start and finish two full periods of each game without interruption except in the case of injury or illness or other emergency situations.
+Each player is required to start and finish a minimum of two full periods of each game without interruption except in the case of injury or illness or other emergency situations.

-Players who have played their required playing time may substitute, or be substituted for, during a period.
+No player can play a 3rd period until every player has played 2 periods and no player can play a 4th period until every player has played 3 periods.

-Coaches must notify the staff of any players present who will not play due to illness, injury or other reason.
+Coaches must notify the opposing team of any players present who will not play due to illness, injury or other reason using the league approved spotter sheet.

 A coach who has a player arrive after the start of the game but prior to the start of the third quarter must play him in two full periods of playing time.
 However, if a player arrives after the start of the 4th period, the coach has the option to play this player or not in the second half.
 If the tardy player is placed in the game at the beginning of the period, he cannot be replaced unless an injury occurs.

-No player can play a 3rd period until every player has played 2 periods and no player can play a 4th period until every player has played 3 periods.

 No player can play more than 2 periods per half.

 2.4 PRACTICE ATTENDANCE